-One of the practical forms of Bayesian inference for massively parameterised networks.
+One of the practical forms of Bayesian inference for massively parameterised networks by model averaging.

-Dropout is the one I am most familiar with here but maybe there are more approaches.
-A popular kind of noise layer which randomly zeroes out some coeeficients in the net when training (And optionally while predicting.)
+A popular kind of noise layer which randomly zeroes out some coefficients in the net when training (and optionally while predicting.)
 A coarse resemblance to random forests etc is pretty immediate, and indeed you can just use those instead.
 Here, however, we are trying to average over strong learners, not weak learners.

-The key insight here is that dropout has a rationale in terms of model averaging and as a kind of implicit probabilistic learning because in the limit it approaches a certain Gaussian process.
-(Gal and Ghahramani 2016, 2015) Claims about using this for intriguing types of inference are about, e.g. (M. Kasim et al. 2019; M. F. Kasim et al. 2020).
+The key insight here is that dropout can be rationalized, apparently, as model averaging and thence as a kind of implicit probabilistic learning because in the limit it approaches a certain deep Gaussian process (Kingma, Salimans, and Welling 2015; Gal and Ghahramani 2016b, 2015).
+Leveraging this argument there are some papers that claim to approximate Bayesian inference by randomizing dropout (M. Kasim et al. 2019; M. F. Kasim et al. 2020).